ENG517/Procedure/marshb/marsh-logic-add-effects-T3.md

 If you wish to explore _**vocal presets**_, click [here](marsh-logic-vocal-presets-t2.md) for a tutorial.

+## Conditions
+#### Before you begin, here is what you need.
+1. Own a Apple Macbook Pro, Macbook Air, or iMac.
+2. Purchase Logic Pro from the application store.

 ## Vocal Effects in Logic Pro

 ### 1. Create an Audio Track